 If you do not meet these requirements you will need to:

 - Complete a proficiency check with an examiner before you exercise the privileges of the licence; or

 - Complete the additional flight time or take-offs and landings to meet the requirements above, flying dual or solo, under the supervision of an instructor.

-At Limetree we have a great club atmosphere so you will probably fly in excess of the minimum hours stated above (for revalidating your licence).
-In part this is because flying permit aircraft is very affordable.
+At Clonbullogue we have a great club atmosphere so you will probably fly in excess of the minimum hours stated above (for revalidating your licence).
+In part, this is because flying permit aircraft is very affordable.
 You are free to fly the club aircraft when you finish your training, or you may wish to buy your own, buy a share in an aircraft or even attempt to build a kit.
-Either way you’ll find lots of like-minded people in the club.
+Either way, you’ll find lots of like-minded people in the club.
 We regularly fly-out to other airfields as a group so if you don’t feel comfortable flying long distances you can go along with other club members.
 We also strongly encourage buddy flying where two pilots will share their flying.
 This halves the costs as you only pay for the flights you fly but also gives you lots of extra experience.

 If you’re interested in training for your National LAPL, come down and visit us.
 We can show you around our facilities and aircraft.
 If you have any questions, feel free to contact us.